bored-engineer/safe-squirrel/README.md

 // "SELECT * FROM users WHERE is_superadmin=true OR github = ?"
 sq.Select("*").From("users").Where(sq.Eq{provider: username}).ToSql()
 ```
-While this is a contrived example, [SQL injection](https://owasp.org/www-community/attacks/SQL_Injection) vulnerabilities have been found in real-world applications/services that use [squirrel](https://github.com/Masterminds/squirrel) due to incorrect usage of these APIs.
+While this is a contrived example, [SQL injection](https://owasp.org/www-community/attacks/SQL_Injection) vulnerabilities have been found in real-world applications/services that use [squirrel](https://github.com/Masterminds/squirrel) due to incorrect usage of these APIs by developers.

+This package aims to systemically prevent these [SQL injection](https://owasp.org/www-community/attacks/SQL_Injection) vulnerabilities in [squirrel](https://github.com/Masterminds/squirrel) at compile-time with minimal/no refactoring.

 # How?
 By taking advantage of the Golang type system/compiler, it is possible to create a function that will _only_ accept a `const` string at compile-time, ex: